Think again if you thought you needed to be a sophisticated southern landowner to wear a seersucker suit.

-Seersucker is a summer fabric, so it stands to reason that a seersucker suit pairs best with a summer shoe.
+Seersucker is a summer fabric, so it stands to reason that a seersucker suit pairs well only with specific shoe styles.

-The casual nature of a seersucker suit also means that you can try out a casual shoe, such as loafers.
+The casual nature of a seersucker suit also means that you can try out a casual shoes, such as loafers.

 Socks are still encouraged but may be skipped if you are wearing loafers.
 Tradition says that if you are wearing socks, they should be the same color as the stripes on your seersucker suit.